grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 Common privacy laws call for transparency in cookie storage.
 In order to audit and enforce transparency, this file format proposes fields that describe the cookies used by a web site, following a previously published format[^5].
 A web browser could technically enforce this declaration by refusing access to undeclared cookies.

-### Cookie banner
+### Consent banner
 Optional, single entry

-`Banner: CONSENT_PRESENT,CONSENT_PLATFORM`
+`Banner: CONSENT_PRESENT`

+A boolean attribute, using 0 or 1 represents false (0) and true (1), whether a consent banner is present.

+### Consent platform name
+Optional, single entry

+`Consent-platform: CONSENT_PLATFORM`

-A boolean attribute, using 0 or 1 represents false (0) and true (1), whether a consent banner is present, and the consent management platform name, which can be set to `non-specific-custom` or any identifying name if it is a custom banner, or set to `none detected` when there is not banner.
+The consent management platform name, which can be set to `non-specific-custom` or any identifying name if it is a custom banner, or set to `none detected` when there is not banner.

 ### Cookies
 Optional, multiple entries